 \subsection{Implementation Details}

-We conducted all experiments on a single NVIDIA H100 GPU with 80GB of memory.
-Our model's training hyper-parameters remained consistent across all three datasets.
+We conduct all experiments on a single NVIDIA H100 GPU with 80GB of memory.
+Our model's training hyper-parameters remain consistent across all three datasets.
 For input processing, we set the maximum input length to 6122 tokens, dividing them into 512-token chunks with an overlapping window of 255.
-The GatorTron's hidden size was 1,024.
-The attention mechanism within the graph utilized a hidden size of 512 and 4 heads.
-The feed-forward layer included a dropout rate of 0.1, and the linear layer in it also had a hidden size of 512.
-To enhance computational efficiency and reduce GPU memory consumption, we trained our model using BFloat16 precision.
-We optimized our model with AdamW, employing a starting learning rate of 2e-5 and a linear decay schedule.
-To prevent overfitting, early stopping was applied based on the Macro F1 score on the validation set.
-Our model was trained for 15 epochs with a batch size of 1 and 16 gradient accumulation steps.
+The GatorTron's hidden size is 1,024.
+The attention mechanism within the graph utilizes a hidden size of 512 and 4 heads.
+The feed-forward layer includes a dropout rate of 0.1, and the linear layer in it also has a hidden size of 512.
+To enhance computational efficiency and reduce GPU memory consumption, we train our model using BFloat16 precision.
+We optimize our model with AdamW, employing a starting learning rate of $2\times 10^{-5}$ and a linear decay schedule.
+To prevent overfitting, early stopping is applied based on the Macro F1 score on the validation set.
+Our model is trained for 15 epochs with a batch size of 1 and 16 gradient accumulation steps.